-When a person buys a house and takes out a mortgage loan, it is required that he obtain a homeowner’s insurance policy, but how many people actually think about what that means until the coverage is needed.
-Many times, a person reviews the coverage when someone has been injured or killed on the property or there is extensive property loss, but it is important to know what a homeowner can expect before the worst case scenario occurs.
+When someone buys a home and takes out a mortgage loan, the mortgage company will require that he or she obtain a homeowner’s insurance policy, but how many people actually think about what that means until the coverage is needed.
+Often, no one reviews the coverage or insurance policy until something bad happens.
+When someone is injured on the property or a storm or fire damages the property is usually the first time some one may look at the policy.
+But it is important to know what a homeowner can expect before the worst case scenario occurs.

-- First party coverage – this is protection for the homeowner against personal loss, such as coverage for fire, storm, or accident damage, as well as the theft of property from the home; and
+- First party coverage – this is protection for the homeowner against personal loss, such as coverage for fire, storm, theft or vandalism of property, loss of personal property, additional living expenses, debris removal, etc. and

-- Third party coverage – this insurance is intended to pay for someone else’s damages if there is property damage or an injury caused by the actions of the insured, such as an accident where a guest trips and falls on a loose tile or gets bitten by the family poodle.
+- Third party coverage – this insurance is intended to pay for someone else’s damages if there is property damage or an injury caused by the negligence of the insured, such as an accident where a guest trips and falls on a loose tile at the insured's home.
 This sometimes is referred to as premises liability coverage.

 The principle behind homeowner’s insurance coverage is to protect the insured's assets in the event of a loss.